What Most Buyers Miss

 - The structure and layout (what can and can’t be changed)

-- The location within the neighborhood — not just the area name
+- The location within the neighbourhood — not just the area name

 - Signs the property is mispriced or misunderstood

-- Where buyers are likely overreacting — or not paying attention
+- Where you are likely overreacting — or not paying attention

 That’s usually where the opportunity is — or where mistakes happen.